Camera Roles

 How To Assign Roles

-On the main page of the dashboard, find the Device Management section.
-There, click on Cameras:
+On the main page of the dashboard, locate the Device Management section and click Cameras.

-Click the checkbox on the left hand side of the camera you would like to assign a role to:
+Select the checkbox on the left side of the camera you want to assign a role to.

 • Related Articles